 Full compliance report

 PDF remediation is the process of making PDF documents accessible to people with disabilities who use assistive technologies like screen readers.
-A remediated PDF includes proper tags, reading order, alt text for images, and form fields that can be navigated via keyboard — meeting WCAG 2.1 Level AA and PDF/UA (ISO 14289) standards .
+It involves adding tags, alt text, correct reading order, and accessible form fields — meeting WCAG 2.1 Level AA and PDF/UA (ISO 14289) standards.

 PDF remediation services are in high demand because: